Being Harassed on Instagram? Here's How to Stop - Fast

 Ignoring Doesn't Make Them Go Away

 Some scammers will keep trying for weeks, sending repeated threats, creating new accounts, and even calling you from different numbers.
-Some of them will impersonate you or people you know and then infiltrate your inner circle.
-They do this because they work in groups, and re-work their "lost leads" like any legitimate business would do, trying to bring you back to the negotiating table.
+They do this because they work in groups, and re-work their "lost leads" like any legitimate business would do.
+Some scammers will also impersonate you or people you know and then infiltrate your inner circle.
+They do this because it expands their reach, which then allows them to pull the same sextortion scam on another family member or friend.
+What they do next goes above and beyond anything you'd expect (and I can prove it from previous cases I've worked on) - but I only reserve this information for paid clients.
+Contact me here to learn more.

 They May Sell Your Info to Other Scammers

 If they believe you're a lost cause, they might share or sell your details to other scam groups, leading to more threats from different scammers.
 Quite often victims tell me that shortly after being sextorted, they began receiving text messages claiming their Facebook or Instagram account was hacked and prompting them to 'verify their identity'.
-What most don't realize is that scammers are capable of far worse - and I explain those details only to clients who choose to work with me.
+What most don't realize is that this kind of manipulation is only the tip of the iceberg - and scammers are very imaginative and capable of far worse.
+I reserve these scenarios only for those clients who choose to work with me.
+Interested in learning more?
+Contact me here.

 Blocking Can Trigger Escalation